-High eye pressure alone does not cause glaucoma.
-However, it is a significant risk factor.
-Individuals diagnosed with high eye pressure should have regular comprehensive eye examinations by an eye-care professional to check for signs of the onset of glaucoma.
+High eye pressure alone does not cause glaucoma, although it is a significant risk factor.
+Individuals diagnosed with high eye pressure should have regular, comprehensive eye examinations by an eye-care professional to monitor signs of glaucoma.

-Most people with open-angle glaucoma do not notice any symptoms until they begin to develop blind spots in their side vision.
+Most people with open-angle glaucoma do not notice any symptoms until they begin to develop blind spots in their peripheral vision.

 Patients with angle-closure glaucoma sometimes experience a sudden, acute attack, with one or more of the following symptoms: